-- "Best" algorithm depends on - 1. the analytical goals of the specific use case - 2. the distribution of the data - Standardization of data, feature selection, distance function, and parameter settings have equally high influence on results. - Due to these complexities, the common practice is to - 1. run several algorithms using different distance functions, feature subsets and parameter settings, and - 2. then visualize and interpret the results based on knowledge about the application domain as well as the goals of the analysis.
+- "Best" algorithm depends on - 1. the analytical goals of the specific use case - 2. the distribution of the data - Normalization, feature selection, distance measure, and parameter settings have equally high influence on results - Due to these complexities, the common practice is to - 1. run several algorithms using different distance measures, feature subsets and parameter settings, and - 2. then visualize and interpret the results based on knowledge about the application domain as well as the goals of the analysis

-Pang-Ning Tan, Michael Steinbach, Vipin Kumar: Introduction to Data Mining.
-Pearson / Addison Wesley.
+Pang-Ning Tan, Michael Steinbach, Anuj Karpatne, Vipin Kumar: Introduction to Data Mining.
+2nd Edition.
+Pearson.

-Chapter 8: Cluster Analysis
+Chapter 5: Cluster Analysis

-Chapter 8.2: K-Means
+Chapter 5.2: K-Means

-Chapter 8.3: Agglomerative Hierarchical Clustering
+Chapter 5.3: Agglomerative Hierarchical Clustering

-Chapter 8.4: DBSCAN
+Chapter 5.4: DBSCAN